Skip to content

 Configuration

-Currently, formatting options use sensible defaults based on Ruff/Black conventions.
-Configuration file support (e.g., incan.toml) is planned for future releases.
+Currently, formatting options use sensible defaults.
+Configuration file support (for example incan.toml) is planned for a future release.

 Default settings: